takeshishimada/BZObjectStore/README.md

 ## Condition
 There are three classes:

-1. `BZObjectStoreConditionModel` - This class contains the following classes and you create it and set to each method.
+1. `BZObjectStoreConditionModel` - This class contains the following classes.
+You create this class and set it to each method when you need.
 2. `BZObjectStoreSQLiteConditionModel` - SQLite condition.
 3. `BZObjectStoreReferenceConditionModel` - Reference object condition.